The Most Common Reasons for Divorce

 Be it alcohol, drugs, gambling, or something else, such compulsive behavior often destroys a marriage.

 Addiction usually doesn’t appear alone.
 It often leads to communication issues, like if your spouse hides their affliction.
 If your partner pilfers your bank account for a fix, that also causes money problems.
-Drugs and alcohol frequently lead people to make poor decisions, like cheating.
+Drugs and alcohol frequently also lead people to make poor decisions, like cheating.

 These are serious issues that shouldn’t be taken lightly.
 If you and your spouse deal with addiction, it’s vital to get the necessary help.
 This may mean counseling or rehab, or it may mean talking to a divorce lawyer.